decadenza/SimpleStereo/README.md

 pip3 install .
 ```
 ### Troubleshooting
-I am aware of some issues while installing SimpleStereo with Python 3.11.
-I believe these are related to NumPy but haven't debugged this yet.
-If you are using Python 3.11 and have errors during installation, please open an issue.
+I am aware of some issues while installing SimpleStereo.
+If you have errors during installation, please open an issue.

 #### Windows users troubleshooting